paulina-grunwald/Udacity-Full-Stack-Web-Developer-Nanodegree/3. The Backend Databases and Applications/P4 - Build an Item Catalog Application/README.md

 - Create session and connect to DB
 - routing to all the pages.

+5. Page login

+Public pages:

+The users will be able to delete, edit, add category and dish items only when logged in.

 # Reflections and learning after finishing the project